 Implement a family safety plan

-If you are concerned about the sexualized behaviours in a parent, cousin, sibling, friend, or neighbour, you should consider contacting the police or children's services in your area, they can take action if appropriate.
-If you choose not to do that, care enough to talk to the person whose behaviour is worrying you.
+If you are concerned about the sexualised behaviours of a parent, cousin, sibling, friend, or neighbour, you should consider contacting the police or children's services in your area, they can take action if appropriate.
+If you choose not to do that, it is important to talk to the person whose behaviour is worrying you.
 At any point you can call the Stop it Now!
 Helpline on 0808 1000 900 for advice and support.

 Make sure everyone knows that it's OK to talk with you about what may have already happened - that you love them and will help them.